 Obsessed over thoughts, consumed by fear and crippled with anxiety, my stress levels were at an all time high, yet for quite a long time I struggled alone.
 At first I thought these behaviours were just a phase I would naturally pass through.
 I didn’t imagine there was an actual problem I might need help with, or that I could afford help.

-I hovered over thinking noone would be able to help me anyway, before eventually landing on I NEED HELP island.
-One phone call to a local talking therapies service and I was assigned a trainee psychologist in just a couple of weeks.
+I hovered over thinking no-one would be able to help me anyway, before eventually landing on I NEED HELP island.
+After visiting my local GP and discovering there was a local NHS talking therapies service, I made one phone call and was assigned a trainee psychologist in just a couple of weeks.

 From day one I was very excited to start therapy.
 I wanted out of the half-life I was living but didn’t know how.
 The first session was surprisingly interesting and not stressful at all, but as the weeks went on and we dug into my thoughts further I came to understand that my checking behaviours fell into a category known as Obsessive Compulsive Disorder, or OCD.